BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Stoicism/Stoics.md

 - Perhaps our best method for detecting preferred and non-preferred indifferents essentially involves selective and critical reliance on suggestive appearances.
 It would be a mistake to suppress the suggestion that it is bad to be tortured or impoverished, if this is the best way to turn our attention to these non-preferred indifferents.
 - they claim that all human beings form a community that gives them obligations to one another.
 - The Stoic sources do not suggest that the virtuous person recognizes just the same obligations to everyone.
 - Our duties (off i cia) to human beings in general do not involve self-sacrif i ce; they involve benef i ts to others without harm to ourselves.
-Cicero illustrates these benef i ts by the example of one person lighting another person’s lamp without losing any of his own light.¹¹⁷
+Cicero illustrates these benef i ts by the example of one person lighting another person’s lamp without losing any of his own light
+- But of all the bonds of fellowship, there is none nobler, none more powerful than when good men of congenial character are joined in intimate friendship

 # Difficulties